Lowell, Massachusetts Therapists

 For many, the city of Lowell, Massachusetts serves as the pinnacle of New England life.
 According to the U.S. Census Bureau, Lowell is home to approximately 111,000 people.
 It is not surprising to see why so many people enjoy their time there.
 Amenities, such as places to shop or grab a bite to eat, are abundant and easy to access.
 Around just about every corner is a great place to run some errands, catch some entertainment, and more.
 Speaking of entertainment, there is always plenty to do around town after hours.
 The city’s nightlife is fast-paced and fun.
 Plus, people who prefer walking or biking over driving to most destinations should be happy to know a good deal of Lowell neighborhoods are walkable, in addition to plentiful bike lanes and an efficient public transportation system.

 While the most common motivating factor behind a family’s decision to move to Lowell is identical to every other major metropolitan area in America.
 Job opportunities, such as a raise in pay or a new job altogether tend to be what drives people to change domiciles.
-However, not everyone in Lowell is able to find a job, regardless of willingness to participate in the workforce.
-In fact, the unemployment rate in the city is almost 40 percent higher than the national average.
-Those that manage to land a job are not always able to maintain it.
+However, not everyone in Lowell can find a job, regardless of willingness to participate in the workforce.
+The unemployment rate in the city is almost 40 percent higher than the national average.
+Those who manage to land a job are not always able to maintain it.

 Unfortunately, the overall state of mental health in the United States is deteriorating, similar to the rest of the developed world.
 Chances are, you probably know someone struggling with mental health if not yourself.
 An especially revealing report from the National Alliance on Mental Illness estimates one in five Americans experiences mental illness during a given year.
 Narrowing the scope of the statistic fails to yield more hopeful results.
 As per a 2017 study from Mental Health America, the state of Massachusetts ranks amongst the top 50 percent of states regarding the prevalence of mental illness amongst youths and adults.
 In this context and for future reference, the term mental illness refers to any psychiatric/behavioral disorder ranging in severity.
 For example, schizophrenia or clinical depression.
 So, what is causing Lowell’s situation, in particular, to be so bad?

-First of all, the city of Lowell’s economy is in a distressing state.
+First of all, the city of Lowell’s economy is distressing.
 Many people in the area are living paycheck to paycheck or cannot find a decent-paying job.
 As mentioned previously, the city’s unemployment rate is far higher than the national average.
 Moreover, Lowell’s economy suffers from a major discrepancy.
 The average income per capita is 23 percent below the rest of the nation while the cost of living is through the roof, as per the U.S. Census Bureau.

 Another major contributing factor to Lowell’s mental health crisis is the state of Massachusetts’s rising divorce rate.
 It is no secret that divorce often has a profound influence on the mental health of all parties involved, including children.
 If you feel your relationship is in jeopardy, it is best to seek the assistance of a counselor before making any permanent, life-altering decisions.